Ahmed-Abdallah14/Ahmed-Abdallah14/README.md

 - 👋 Hi, I’m Ahmed Abdallah Mohamed
-- 👀 I’m interested in Footall
+- 👀 I’m interested in Football
 - 🌱 I’m currently learning DL
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 01144637630 \ aa3892548@gmail.com